On this page:

 Chapter Memorial Awards

 - Austin T. Brown Technical Communication Award for high school students.
 In the past, this award was given to winners of a competition for the best technical papers.
 We have been unable to find volunteers to staff the Education Committee.
 We hope a new volunteer who is interested in managing a student competition will step up in the future.
-In lieu of this, the chapter began giving awards in 2009 for the best student entry in our Summit Competition for Technical Communication.
+In lieu of this, the chapter began giving awards in 2009 for the best student entry in our Technical Communication Competition.

 - Shirley G. Carter Memorial Award for college students.
 In the past, this award was given to the top college-level applicants.
 We have been unable to find volunteers to staff the Education Committee.
 We hope a new volunteer who is interested in managing a student competition will step up in the future.
-In lieu of this, the chapter began giving awards in 2009 for the best student entry in our Summit Competition for Technical Communication.
+In lieu of this, the chapter began giving awards in 2009 for the best student entry in our Technical Communication Competition.

 If you are a full-time student in high school or an accredited college or university,